 It is reported that Hawayo Takata’s health was very poor at the age of 35.
 She had a painful tumor in her uterus that needed an operation and suffered a nervous breakdown.
 At the Maeda Clinic, doctors also diagnosed gallstones and appendicitis.

 However, because of emphysema, she was not allowed to receive an anesthetic.
 Already lying in the operating room, however, guided by an inner voice, she decided against the operation at short notice.
-Takata then received daily Reiki treatments in Chujiro Hayashi’s Reiki clinic.
+Takata then received daily Reiki treatments from Chujiro Hayashi in the Reiki clinic.
 Four months later she was completely healed and wanted to study Reiki herself.
 Although it was extremely rare that a foreigner was initiated into Reiki, she received her first Reiki initiation from Chujiro Hayashi.
 She studied and worked for a year in the Reiki clinic in Hayashi.

 In 1936, shortly before her return to Hawaii, she received the second degree Reiki initiation.
 Hawayo Takata opened her own Reiki practice in Hawai as early as October 1936.
-In 1938 Takata was inaugurated as a Reiki master by the KlinKi leader Chujiro Hayashi.
+In 1938, Takata was inaugurated as a Reiki master by the clinic director Chujiro Hayashi.
 Hayashi supported them in spreading Reiki in Hawaii by giving lectures and teaching together in Honolulu.
 Shortly before his return to Japan in February 1938, he publicly announced Hawayo Takata as his successor.
 Hawayo Takata died on December 12, 1980.
 Her grave is in a Buddhist church in Hilo.